axlforte/Mega-Man-X-Engine-Testing_branch/readme.md

-## Mega Man X Engine
+# Mega Man X Engine
-Mega Man X Engine is a framework being developed using GameMaker (formerly GameMaker Studio 2) that contains a lot of features Mega Man X games have already implemented so you don't have to start it from scratch, plus new assets showing what can be done with the engine.
+Mega Man X Engine is a framework being developed using the GameMaker engine (formerly GameMaker Studio 2) that contains a lot of features Mega Man X games have so you don't have to do it yourself, plus new assets showing what is possible with the engine.
-Current version: v1.2.1.6
+Current version: v1.2.2.1?

-GameMaker Runtime version: v2023.6.0.139.
+GameMaker Runtime version: v2023.6.0.139, hopefully gonna be new soon

-Note: this engine is not complete yet, we recommend using it only if you are practicing or really know what you are doing.
+Note: this engine is not complete yet, so not all features we want are in the engine.
+While you can definitely make a game with it, certain features may be clunky and or difficult to use as of current progress.

+### If you want more updates, you can just make your own.
+You have the tools, and we are willing to help.

 ## Download Demo (v.1.2.1)
 https://mmxe.nicepage.io/